lgirma/vdtree/README.md

 onClick={...}
 ```

-## Custom Components
+## Components With Props

-Lazy evaluated custom components can be used in the abstract DOM.
+Lazy evaluated components can be used in the abstract DOM.

-A simple custom component:
+A simple component with props:

 ```jsx
 const Greeter =